 Short Circuit Analytic version 1.0 is now available by mail in disk format or via download from our web server.
 Please select your preferred media format from the drop-down menu below.
 Payments can be made online using Visa or MasterCard credit card or through PayPal.
 The installation package and the individual product registration credentials will be sent to you within 24 hours of placing your order.
 We also accept Purchase Orders, Wire Transfers, Interac Email Money Transfer (Canada), International Money Orders and Certified Cheques.

 We offer money-saving bundles of programs.
-If you bundle Short Circuit Analytic (SCA V1.0) with one of our arc flash software programs you will pay less than purchasing the software separately.
+If you bundle Short Circuit Analytic (SCA V1.0) program with the ARCAD arc flash software you will pay less than purchasing the programs separately.

 - Calculates minimum and maximum available 3-phase and phase-to-phase short circuit currents at each bus within your power distribution system